 Purchases of Etihad Guest miles are processed by Points.com.
 So, the purchase won't qualify for any applicable travel category bonus offered on some credit cards.
-With that in mind, we typically recommend making purchases like this with a great ‘everyday spending' credit card.
+With that in mind, the best option would be to use this purchase towards a minimum spend requirement or to use a great ‘everyday spending' credit card.

 Other Ways to Earn Etihad Miles

 While this is a spectacular buy miles offer, you don't have to buy Etihad miles to take advantage of these sweet spots.
 Etihad Guest miles are pretty easy to come by.
-Other than flying on cash fares or buying miles, Etihad is a transfer partner with 4 of the major transferable currencies:
+Other than flying on cash fares or buying miles, Etihad is a transfer partner of four of the major transferable currencies:

 - Amex Membership Rewards — 1:1 transfer ratio (transfers process immediately)